 Use the Come to Canada Tool to determine if you are eligible.

-This program provides entrepreneurs, investors and self-employed people from other countries with pathways to permanent residence.
+These programs provide entrepreneurs and self-employed people from other countries with pathways to permanent residence.

 If you have an innovative business idea or venture, you can apply for a Start-Up Visa.
 Your venture must be supported by a designated organization.

-If you intend to be self-employed in Alberta you can apply for the Self-Employed Persons Program You must have relevant experience in cultural activities or athletics.
+If you intend to be self-employed in Alberta you can apply for the Self-Employed Persons Program.
+You must have relevant experience in cultural activities or athletics.

 Family Sponsorship Program

 The Caregiver Program is for caregivers who provide child care or home support for seniors or people with disabilities.
 People who work as a caregiver in Canada for 2 years can apply for permanent residence under this program.
-The Caregiver Program is run by the Government of Canada.

 The Refugee and Humanitarian Resettlement Program is for people in need of protection who are outside of Canada and their home country.
 It also provides opportunities for people to sponsor refugees.